Lawrence P. Ulrich, Ph.D.

 This preventive care about management is essential for those who would direct corporate activities.
 This MBA 758 course can provide tools for managers and those managers who would be future leaders.
 Both managers and corporate leaders --- there is a difference between the two --- will need the skills for ethical reflection so vital for maintaining a vibrant economic system with a high moral tone.
 But as we reflect upon the "world of work," we become more and more aware that there is another dimension required for enriching this "world of work."
 The "value dimension" that Ethics provides can be greatly enhanced by incorporating the value foundations provided by an exploration of the values grounded in "Faith."

 A word or two (or maybe more) to orient you to this course, MBA 758 – Principled Organizations: Integrating Faith, Ethics and Work.
-This is a relatively new course in the MBA curriculum and it is only my fifth time teaching it --- I hope there are many more times to come.
+This is a relatively new course in the MBA curriculum, but I have been teaching it for a couple of years --- I hope there are many more times to come.

 The online approach to this course can provide added incentives for your enrollment.
 In addition to meeting the need for spiritual and ethical reflection on business practices, it has been designed to meet the teamwork objectives of the MBA Program.
 One of the major advantages of doing this course online is the flexibility in schedules that it allows.
-Many students in the MBA Program have a variety of obligations that make classroom courses difficult to meet in a busy schedule --- work obligations, travel demands, family involvement, etc. In different terms there are always the Ohio weather uncertainties --- snow, ice, tornado warnings, etc; a problem that I do not have since moving to California.
-(I only have to worry about earthquakes.)
-[For me, teaching in the Summer term, as I so sometimes, has advantages that are quite significant because the course keeps me tied to my computer in an air-conditioned environment while the temperatures outside rise to 115-120+.
-Teaching in the Winter term allows me the luxury of living in a warm and sunny climate and watching the snow fly on my television screen and fall on the mountain tops outside my office window.
-Yes snow does fall here, but only in the mountains (where, I think, God intended it to fall).]
+Many students in the MBA Program have a variety of obligations that make classroom courses difficult to meet in a busy schedule --- work obligations, travel demands, family involvement, etc. In different terms there are always the Ohio weather uncertainties --- snow, ice, tornado warnings, etc.; a problem that I do not have since moving to California.
+(I only have to worry about earthquakes, wild fires, sand storms, etc.) For me, the Summer term advantages are quite significant because the course keeps me tied to my computer in an air-conditioned environment while the temperatures outside rise to 115-120+.

-So, review this course website and consider enrolling in the online version of MBA 758.
+So, review this course website and consider enrolling in MBA 758.

-There maybe a slight overlap between this course and the other courses, which I teach in the MBA Program [my Leadership course (MBA 659) and Social Responsibility course (MBA 652)] at the beginning when considering ethical systems and principles.
-But after that section, the courses diverge into very different directions.
+There maybe a slight overlap between this course and other courses, which deal with Leadership in the MBA Program.
+For example, I have taught two other Leadership courses (MBA 659) and the Social Responsibility course MBA 652).
+This overlap occurs only at the beginning which considers ethical systems and principles.
+After the first couple of weeks, the courses diverge into very different directions.